-- relay control

-- motherboard heating (DIP 2 switches on, regulation of current according to voltage and temperature)

-- name tag back lighting (DIP 5 switches on)

-- internal power supply of door entry system electronics (DIP 3 and 4) replaces Best Box (solution for switchboard Siemens).
-If there is a constant power supply, it is possible to carry on relay regimes 7 and 8 (be careful about parameter 64)

-- powering up the exit button circuit
+- relay control; - motherboard heating (DIP 2 switches on, regulation of current according to voltage and temperature); - name tag back lighting (DIP 5 switches on only (C), in (LC) the light is constant); - internal power supply of door entry system electronics (DIP 3 and 4) only (C) replaces Best Box (solution for switchboard Siemens).
+If there is a constant power supply, it is possible to carry on relay regimes 7 and 8 (be careful about parameter 64); and - powering up the exit button circuit, only on (c).

-Exit button -terminal (8):
+Exit button -terminal (8) - only (C):